thekitchen-pot/thekitchen-pot/src/content/blog/6-best-ductless-range-hood.md

 ---
-title: "6 Best Ductless Range Hood - With a Comprehensive Buyers Guide"
+title: 6 Best Ductless Range Hood - With a Comprehensive Buyers Guide
-slug: "6-best-ductless-range-hood"
+slug: 6-best-ductless-range-hood
-pubDate: "2020-07-14"
+pubDate: 2020-07-14
-modDate: "2025-02-04"
+modDate: 2025-02-04
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/Best-ductless-range-hoods.jpg"
+image: src/content/blog/images/Best-ductless-range-hoods.jpg
-coverAlt: "6 Best Ductless Range Hood - With a Comprehensive Buyers Guide"
+coverAlt: 6 Best Ductless Range Hood - With a Comprehensive Buyers Guide
+description: >-
-description: "Technological advancements have revolutionized home equipment, especially in the area of kitchen air circulation systems.
+  Technological advancements have revolutionized home equipment, especially in the area of kitchen air circulation systems.
 The best ductless range hoods play a crucial role in ensuring better and healthier living by filtering out harmful odors and agents.
-They not only improve air"
+They not only improve air
-tags: ["ductless-range-hoods", "under-cabinet-range-hoods", "wall-mount-range-hoods"]
+tags:
+  - ductless-range-hoods
+  - under-cabinet-range-hoods
+  - wall-mount-range-hoods
-category: "Kitchenware"
+category: Kitchenware
+seo: >-
-seo: "Are you looking for a ductless range hood to improve the air quality in your kitchen?
-This article will offer a well-researched list of the best ductless range hoods."
+  Are you looking for a ductless range hood to improve the air quality in your kitchen?
+This article will offer a well-researched list of the best ductless range hoods.
 ---

 Technological advancement has led to incredible modernization of home equipment.
 One key area that has improved significantly is [kitchen air circulation](https://en.wikipedia.org/wiki/Kitchen_hood) systems.
 There has been inventions of  the best ductless range hoods, wall mounted ranges, under cabinet ranges, among other sophisticated equipment.